kdoore/CS1335-Documentation/objects.rst

 Questions
 ==========

-	1. Can you modify the speed attribute of a ball so that it's speed is dependent on the size of the ball?
+	1. Can you modify the speed attribute of a ball so that it's speed is dependent on the diameter of the ball?
 Smaller Balls move faster than bigger ones?
-	2.
+	2. How can we compare to see if 2 different ball objects are equal?
+How would we define equal for Ball objects?